-Lay Hardwood Floors Parallel or Perpendicular Across Joists
+Should You Lay Hardwood Floors Parallel or Perpendicular to Floor Joists?

 Plywood vs. OSB Subfloor

-If it’s 5/8″ plywood or less, we’d run the wood perpendicular to the joists.
-If it’s 3/4″ plywood or more, we’d be less concerned which direction the wood was running but would still be inclined to run the wood across the joists.
-With 3/4″ plywood, the plywood itself will likely grip the fasteners well enough to avoid the floor from pulling up.
+If your subfloor is 1/2″ plywood or less, we’d run the surface wood perpendicular to the joists.
+If it’s 5/8″ plywood or better, we’d be less concerned which direction the wood was running but would still be inclined to run the wood across the joists.
+With 5/8″ plywood or thicker, the plywood itself will grip the fasteners well enough to avoid the floor from pulling up, so hitting joists periodically throughout the installation is less of an issue.

-If it’s any type of oriented strand board (OSB), we’d only run the wood across the joists.
-OSB doesn’t hold hardwood fasteners as well as plywood does; so picking up a joist periodically will be good.
-With 1/2″ OSB, we’d mark the joists with lines on the surface of the OSB and ensure we were driving fasteners down into the joists as often as possible to increase the strength of the floor.
+If your subfloor is oriented strand board (OSB), we’d run the wood across the joists; however, that is mostly personal preference.
+You probably wouldn’t have a problem running the boards either way if the OSB is 5/8″ thick or better.
+Originally, OSB didn’t hold hardwood fasteners quite as well as plywood did; however, newer OSB has a holding capacity similar to that of same-width plywood.
+With 1/2″ OSB or less, just like with plywood we’d definitely run the wood perpendicular to the joists and we’d mark the joists with lines on the surface of the OSB and ensure we were driving fasteners down into the joists as often as possible to increase the strength of the floor.

 Glue and Screw Additional Plywood

-If you really want to run the hardwoods perpendicular to the windows, and your floor isn’t 3/4″ plywood, you could glue and screw a half inch of plywood to the existing sub-floor.
+If you really want to run the hardwoods perpendicular to the windows, and your floor doesn’t meet our recommend specs, you could glue and screw a half inch of plywood to the existing sub-floor.
 Glue using liquid nails and screw the floor down every 10-12 inches square.
 This costs you 1/2″ of room height and extra materials, but it is a viable alternative.
+If you’re dealing with an unlevel subfloor, we recommend you check out our instructions for leveling a subfloor.

 Prefinished vs. Unfinished Woods